 What led to the creation of Medics’ Inn?

-As part of my undergraduate program, I had the opportunity to complete an 8-week medical elective outside the UK in my final year of medical school.
+As part of my undergraduate medical degree, I had the opportunity to complete an 8-week medical elective outside the UK in my final year of medical school.
 During my penultimate year, my interest in International Health, medical care in Nigeria and Obstetrics and Gynaecology became strongly anchored and continued to grow.
 I wanted to gain first-hand experience of all 3 while I had the opportunity, therefore I chose Nigeria as the location of my elective.
 As well as this, despite the opinions of friends and family and what I’d seen on ‘the news’, in my heart I was stubbornly convinced Nigeria was full of opportunities for someone like myself – intelligent, motivated, hard-working, inquisitive and open-minded.
-I did not want to standby and watch or read the stories of others when I could go out there myself to have experiences that would change my world view, aspirations and mentality, which I could share with like-minded people.
+I did not want to standby and watch or read the stories of others when I could go out there myself to have experiences that would change my world view, aspirations and mentality, which I could share with other like-minded people.
 Setting my mind on Nigeria was the first step, my goal was clear (being a goal-orientated person this felt like an achievement and the beginning of my journey).

-Neither myself or close family and friends had any personal contacts with hospitals or organisations in Nigeria, I quickly realised, in order for me to successfully complete a well organised, educational, fun and safe elective in Nigeria and to the standard of my medical school, I would need sufficient time and divine favour!
+Neither myself or close family and friends had any personal contacts with hospitals or organisations in Nigeria, I quickly realised, in order for me to successfully complete a well organised, educational, fun and safe elective in Nigeria (and to the high standard required from my medical school) I would need sufficient time and divine favour!

 Like many other millennials, my journey started with multiple google searches, blog post reading and Youtube surfing.
 I found a few articles here and there that provided me with accounts of medical electives in Africa, but I kept on running into the same problem:

 - These findings were years out of date

 - Detailed other amazing experiences in countries such as Kenya, Ghana or South Africa

 - Left little information on how to contact hospitals or organisations in Nigeria that had previously hosted medical students

 - Provided little information financial assistance